How to Write a Novel

 Incidentally, be careful to avoid didactic novels.
 Illuminate instead of preach.
 The latter might work well in certain nonfiction works, but the novel reader wants to experience the world of the novel, not be told how to experience it.

-How to Write a Novel: 4 Fiction Techniques
+How to Write a Novel: Fiction Writing Techniques

 1. How to Write a Novel: Narrative Summary Versus Narrative Scene

-Writing a novel requires two main storytelling techniques: summary and scene.
+A novel operates in two main modes of storytelling: summary and scene.

 Narrative summary is a telescoping of life over a given period, perhaps a week, a month, a year or more.
 Here’s how it was for your protagonist from January to June when she was struggling to advance in her career.